vdhamer/Photo-Club-Hub/.github/README.md

 It is also needed to keep the CoreData database up to date whenever clubs, members or images are added.
 The old approach is essentially a plug-in design with an adaptor per photo club.

-The new approach replaces this by a standard data interface to avoid having to modify the source code to add (or modify/remove) clubs, members or images.
+The new approach replaces this by a standardizable data interface to avoid having to modify the source code to add (or modify/remove) clubs, members or images.

-The basic idea is to store the required information in a hierarchical, distributed way.
+The basic idea here is to store the required information in a hierarchical, distributed way.
 This allows the app to load the information in a three step process:

 __1. OrganizationList: central list of photo clubs__</p>

 The app loads a list of photo clubs from a fixed location (URL).
-Because the file is kept outside the actual app, the list can be updated without requiring app update.
+Because the file is kept external to the actual app, the list can be updated without requiring an app software update.
-The file is in a fixed JSON syntax and contains a list of supported photo clubs, and as a bonus a list of featured photography musea.
+The file is in a fixed JSON syntax and contains a list of supported photo clubs and - as a bonus - a list of photography musea.
 The properties of clubs and musea largely overlap.
-But a photo club can include the location (URL) of the next-level list with members.
-A museum cannot.
+But a photo club can include the location (URL) of the MemberList.json data while a museum cannot.

 Here is an example of the format of the OrganizationList.
-The example contains a single photo club and single museum:
+The example contains just one photo club and one museum:

 ``` json
 {